ncbi/sra-tools/docs/markdowns/getting_started/fasterq-dump.md

 For every version newer and including 3.0.5 of the sra-toolkit, the fasterq-dump tool has some new functionality regarding references.

-### Retriving reference sequences for aligned submissions
+### Retrieving reference sequences for aligned submissions

 The new option '--fasta-ref-tbl' extracts references used to align the accession in FASTA-format.
 This option only works on accessions which are aligned, and because of that have a reference table.
 Each reference is extracted into one single FASTA-record in the output file.
 The output file is named after the accession with the extension 'ref.fasta' appended.